beyzazehra/beyzazehra/README.md

-# 💫 About Me:
+# 👩🏽‍💻 About Me:
 Hello and welcome to my GitHub profile!
-I am a software engineering student based in Istanbul and currently I have understanding of the Java programming language and also interested in iOS development.
+I am an iOS developer intern based in Istanbul, dedicated to advancing my skills in iOS development.
+With a commitment to continuous self-improvement, I actively stay updated with the latest technological advancements.

 ## 🌐 Socials: